microsoft/mu_basecore/Readme.rst

 - Modified FmpAuthenticationLibPkcs7 to utilize the EKU checking capabilities in BaseCryptLib if a PCD (gFmpDevicePkgTokenSpaceGuid.PcdFmpDxeRequiredEKU) is set.
 - Added BmpCheck pre-build plugin that checks for all BMP's included by your FDF for compatibility with UEFI.
 - Add PCDs (gEfiMdeModulePkgTokenSpaceGuid.PcdDeferBME, gEfiMdeModulePkgTokenSpaceGuid.PcdDisableBMEonEBS) to control how BME is enabled on downstream devices and whether BME is left enabled at OS handoff.
+- Add a PCD (gEfiMdeModulePkgTokenSpaceGuid.PcdRequireIommu) to allow a platform to force I/OMMU usage for PCI DMA.

 Bug Fixes-dev
 -------------